10 Best Office Chairs for Cross Legged Sitting

 Keep in mind that you’re placing an entire leg over the other, causing a significant amount of pressure.
 Prolonged pressure could cause other issues involving high blood pressure, varicose veins, and bad posture.
-In short-term scenarios, you may feel your legs go numb after sitting cross-legged in an office chair for too much time.
+In short-term scenarios, you may feel your legs go numb after doing cross-legged sitting chair for too much time.

 To answer the question: “Is sitting cross-legged bad?”
 It can be if you sit in this position for several hours.
 Office workers tend to stay on their chairs for many hours a day, increasing the risk of suffering a body injury due to cross-legged sitting.

-Who Can (or cannot) Sit on a Desk Chair Cross-Legged?
+Who Can (or cannot) Sit on a Cross-Legged Desk Chair?

-As mentioned before, sitting cross-legged in an office chair can cause vein disease over the years; for example, if you have a family history of varicose veins, you must not sit in a cross-legged position if you want to avoid poor circulation or varicose veins in the future.
+As mentioned before, cross-legged sitting chair can cause vein disease over the years; for example, if you have a family history of varicose veins, you must not sit in a cross-legged position if you want to avoid poor circulation or varicose veins in the future.